SimonGuethler/foal/docs/docs/authentication-and-access-control/jwt.md

 In several cases, the decoded payload is not sufficient.
 We may need to fetch extra properties from the database, such as the user permissions for example, or simply want the `Context.user` to a be a model instance instead of a plain object.

-In these cases, the two hooks `JWTRequired` and `JWTOptional` offer a `user` option to transform the decoded payload into something else.
+In these cases, the hooks `VerifyAndDecodeJWT` offers a `user` option to transform the decoded payload into something else.
 To do this,

 - Each JSON Web Token must have a `subject` property (or `sub`) which is a string containing the user id.
 If the id is a number, it must be converted to a string using, for example, the `toString()` method.
   ```typescript